 It’s been said to offer the “strength of coffee, the health benefits of tea, and the euphoria of chocolate,” all in one beverage.

-Yerba mate is so loaded with nutrients that it includes practically all the vitamins needed to sustain life.
+Yerba mate is so loaded with nutrients, it’s been said that it includes practically all the vitamins needed to sustain life.
 (31)